xinrachel30/AL_KLEEMEX/README.md

-# AL_KLEEMEX: Lindsay Phung, May Qiu, and Xinqing Lin (Ducks: Tommy, Ducky, and Horse)
+# AL_KLEEMEX: Lindsay Phung, May Qiu, and Xinqing Lin (Ducks: Tommy, Perry Jr, and Horse)